 College Credit Plus at Case Western Reserve University is part of the Ohio statewide College Credit Plus program.
 It is designed to give highly motivated and able secondary school students from Ohio the opportunity to enroll in challenging college courses prior to graduation from high school, either in the summer or during the academic year.
+College Credit Plus students attend regularly scheduled classes with undergraduate students at Case Western Reserve and must be able to work well independently at the college level.
 Admission to College Credit Plus at Case Western Reserve University is selective and competitive.
 Students must have pursued a rigorous curriculum and achieved academic excellence in all coursework.
 Additional factors considered in admission are the applicant’s standardized test scores (ACT, PSAT, SAT, or other tests of aptitude and/or academic achievement) and the applicant’s academic goals and level of maturity.
-College Credit Plus students attend regularly scheduled classes with undergraduate students at Case Western Reserve and must be able to work well independently at the college level.
-Questions about the program should be directed to Rae Ann DiBaggio.

 The Special Audit Program provides the adult student with the opportunity to attend a regular university course as a serious but informal observer at half the regular tuition.
 This program is available only to those not enrolled in a degree program at Case Western Reserve University.
 Special audit students receive no grades and no academic credit for the courses attended.
 No transcripts will be issued, but a certificate of attendance will be provided if requested.
-The Office of Undergraduate Studies, 447 Sears Bldg., handles registration for this program.
+The Undergraduate Advising Support Office, handles registration for this program.
 No transcripts are necessary to register.

 Course Audit Program for Senior Citizens